- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 I’d put the conspiracy minded claims of how HANA got created and referring to it as “fake innovation” into the “outrageous claims” category.”

 Our critique of HANA is that SAP faked innovation.
-Unlike Bärbel Winkler, we investigated the claims of HANA and determined that Hasso added little to what existed already outside of this removal of aggregates and declaration that all tables should be column oriented (even to support transaction processing).
+Unlike Bärbel Winkler, we investigated the claims of HANA.
+We determined that Hasso added little to what existed already outside of this removal of aggregates and declaration that all tables should be column oriented (even to support transaction processing).
 Read the article How to Understand Fake Innovation in SAP HANA.
 Also, see the article on how SAP has backward engineered other databases for years.
 Did SAP Just Reinvent the Wheel with HANA?

 While admittedly not knowing anything about HANA, she categorized our claim around SAP innovation has outrageous.
 And how would Bärbel Winkler know one way or another?